Scientifically Formulated

 Can Dogs Have Pedialyte?

 When your dog is dealing with an upset stomach or diarrhea, your first instinct is to help them feel better fast.
 Many pet owners reach for Pedialyte, a popular human electrolyte solution.
 The short answer is yes, dogs can have small amounts of unflavored Pedialyte.
-But veterinary experts warn that it is not a cure all and comes with significant risks if used improperly.
+But veterinary experts warn that it is not a cure-all and comes with significant risks if used improperly.

 Pedialyte is designed to replenish fluids and electrolytes lost through sweating, vomiting, or diarrhea.
 However, it is formulated specifically for human children and adults.
 The electrolyte balance in humans is different from the balance required for dogs.
 According to the American Kennel Club, giving your dog too much Pedialyte or the wrong kind can actually make their symptoms worse.